ocsigen/eliom/README.md

 let%shared a = ... (* code that will be included in both parts *)
 ```

-Using a server side value in client-side code:
+Using a server-side value in client-side code:

 ```ocaml
 let%server a = ...